0xRiz0/2025-04-eggstravaganza/audit/Report.md

 # Findings
 ## High
-### [H-1] Unauthorized Depositor Spoofing/FrontRunning via Public depositEgg() Function
+### [H-1] Spoofed Depositor via depositEgg() Function

-**Description:** The `EggVault` contract's `depositEgg` function allows any external user to falsely claim authorship of a deposited NFT, introducing a critical logic flaw.
+**Summary:** The `EggVault` contract's `depositEgg` function allows any external user to falsely claim authorship of a deposited NFT, introducing a critical logic flaw.
 While the function verifies that the token has been transferred to the vault, it does not securely associate the depositor with the actual sender, allowing for spoofing and front-running attacks.

 **Vulnerability Details:** The vault contract previously relied on a public `depositEgg(uint256 tokenId, address depositor)` function (or a simplified version using `msg.sender`) to track deposits.
 However, this introduces two core issues: